exaloop/codon/docs/sphinx/python.rst

     def multiply(a, b):
         return a * b

-We can call this function in Seq using ``from python import`` and indicating the appropriate call and return types:
+We can call this function in Codon using ``from python import`` and indicating the appropriate call and return types:

 .. code-block:: seq